Chapter 9 : 8- An Unplanned Promotion

 The man laughed slightly again and said “I can honestly say that I do not know an Emily Bates.”
 This did not seem to settle Ron.

 Harry pulled out the small spherical object that fell out of the man’s robes at the stadium.
 “What is this?”
 Harry asked placing it on the table.
 The man’s attitude change instantly and he looked Harry directly in the eye.
-Harry returned the stare with a small smile that quickly subsided.
-His Legilimency was failing to reveal the man's thought and it was clear he had employed Occlumency, and to an extremely high level at that, to block Harry's mind-reading techniques.
+Harry could tell he was an Occlumens of a very high level.

 “What do we think?”
 He asked indicating the vial of Veritaserum.